Capgemini/Apollo/docs/getting-started-guides/rackspace.md

 TF_VAR_private_network_name="ServiceNet"
 ```

 _NOTE: For non-Rackspace Openstack implemenations, networking resources can be created dynamically through Terraform and assigned to compute resources (not currently implemented).
 In addition, please note that Rackspace's API's expect a call to /security-groups in order to create a security group, but Terraform uses the default Openstack endpoint /os-security-groups which does not exist in Rackspace.
-Currently there is a module in the openstack provider that creates a default security group (allowing all traffic), but this cannot be used with Rackspace due to the above issue and the implementation has been commented out both in the main tf file, as well as the references in the mesos compute resources within the related modules.
+Currently there is a module in the rackspace provider that creates a default security group (allowing all traffic), but this cannot be used with Rackspace due to the above issue and the implementation has been commented out both in the main tf file, as well as the references in the mesos compute resources within the related modules.

 #### Turn up the cluster